 - Research and genetics

-For more information on Biotechnology or other Biology related topics keep visiting BYJU’S website.
+For more information on important questions on Biotechnology Principles and Processes class 12 or other Biology related topics keep visiting BYJU’S website.
 You can also refer to the BYJU’S app for further reference.